 Perhaps you have planted your garlic in the wrong spot.
 Garlic needs at least six hours of sun in quick draining soil, rich with nutrients.
 Maybe you should try replanting the garlic.
 Prepare a new site for it if you think the wilt is caused by poor soil or if the plants are in too shady of an area.

 Amend the soil in a sunny area with equal parts of organic compost and well-draining soil.
-Dig 3 inches of this into the top 3 inches of soil in the new site.
+Dig 3 inches (8 cm.) of this into the top 3 inches (8 cm.) of soil in the new site.
 Dig the garlic up and transfer them in the morning of a cool day.

 Feed the garlic with a side dressing of nitrogen fertilizer.
-Dig this into the top inch of soil around each plant and water the plants immediately thereafter.
-Spread 2-3 inches of organic mulch around the plants to maintain warmth and moisture.
+Dig this into the top inch (2.5 cm.) of soil around each plant and water the plants immediately thereafter.
+Spread 2 to 3 inches (5-8 cm.) of organic mulch around the plants to maintain warmth and moisture.
 Hopefully, all this will perk up the garlic and you will no longer need to say, “Help, my garlic fell over!”